The best dictation software can be useful for recording to speech to text as you work.

 Otter also allows you to record from directly within the app, or import audio and video files stored on your device.
 And unlike Dragon, an Otter subscription includes a mobile version of the software.

 There are three Otter plans available.
 The free-forever plan is competitive and enables you to transcribe up to 600 minutes of audio per month.
-The Premium Plan costs $8.33 per month and includes 6000 minutes of transcription per month and a suite of premium features.
-A Teams plan costs $20 per user per month with all features mentioned above plus enterprise-specific features.
+The Premium Plan includes 6000 minutes of transcription per month and a suite of premium features.
+A Teams plan offers all features mentioned above plus enterprise-specific features.

 As you might expect, the mobile version of Dragon is a pocket-sized version of the desktop software.
 There is little if any compromise on performance or accuracy.
 Dragon Anywhere uses cloud-based datasets and deep learning algorithms to provide a desktop experience on mobile.